Hudson Hawk: Reception

+Metacritic, which uses a weighted average, assigned the a score of 17 out of 100, based on 15 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 In the Chicago Tribune, Terry Clifford observed that: "The end result is being thrown up on selected screens this weekend, and the suspicion that this was a pooch turns out to be undeniably correct.
-Boring and banal, overwrought and undercooked, Hudson Hawk is beyond bad."
+Boring and banal, overwrought and undercooked, Hudson Hawk is beyond bad".

 As Kenneth Turan wrote in the Los Angeles Times:

 The saddest thing about Hudson Hawk is that director Lehmann and co-screenwriter Waters were previously responsible for the clever, audacious Heathers, a film that represented all that is most promising about American film, while this one represents all that is most moribund and retrograde.
 Perhaps they both earned enough money here so that they won't be tempted to indulge themselves in similar big-budget fiascoes.
 Here's hoping.

 Roger Ebert and Gene Siskel gave the film a "two thumbs down" review on their At the Movies TV show.
-Ebert described the film as a complete disaster: "every line starts from zero and gets nowhere".
+Ebert described the film as a complete disaster: "Every line starts from zero and gets nowhere"; furthermore, he said that he watched it "in appalled silence", and didn't laugh once throughout the entire film.
 Siskel's review was marginally more positive, saying that Willis had a few funny moments and furthermore that the film might have been salvaged if Willis and Aiello had been the only zany characters against a cast of straight men, as opposed to a cast full of overacting, where everyone tried too hard to make each line funny.